bmaz/thesis/README.md

 In case you add or remove a chapter file or an appendix file, don't forget to update the corresponding variable (`\NumOfChapters` or `\NumOfAppendices`) in [thesis.tex](thesis.tex).

+I am not a latex expert so I tried to keep things as simple as possible.
+If you want to improve this template, feel free to make pull requests!